vkosmirak/Blog/Salesforce.md

 2. Copy next keys  `OCE__S3Bucket__c`, `OCE__S3ReadOnlyAccessKey__c`, `OCE__S3ReadOnlySecretKey__c`
 3. Use them in any AWS S3 browser (e.g. Cyberduck)
 4. Find folder with org id (`select id from organisation`)
-> Sometimes `Cyberduck` cannot download, for example from China regions.
+> Sometimes `Cyberduck` cannot download files, for example from China regions.
 In this case you need to use AWS CLI in terminal

 <details><summary>Use AWS CLI</summary>
 <p>